 ‘Vinegar Hill: The Last Stand of the Wexford Rebels of 1798’, edited by Ronan O’Flaherty and Jacqui Hynes, has just been published by Four Courts Press.
 I’m a co-author on two of the chapters in this new publication which represents the work of The Longest Day Project, a multi-disciplinary research programme involving archaeologists, historians, folklorists, architectural historians and military specialists to provide new insight into what happened at the Battle of Vinegar Hill on 21 June 1798.
+On the 1st June 2022, the book was the runner up for the Nilsson Local Heritage Award at the Listowel Writers Week Competition.

 My role in the The Longest Day Project project was to provide expertise for two geophysical assessments on the battlefield, both of which were funded by Wexford County Council: 1) of the possible mass graves related to the battle and 2) a licenced metal detection survey of the battlefield.